gryphonshafer/cbqz/README.md

 since these other shells are not installed in the image/container for space considerations.

+### Command-Line Tools in a Container

+If you need to run command-line tools from within a CBQZ Docker container, you can run such a container as follows:

+    docker run --interactive --tty --rm --net host --volume `pwd`:/cbqz cbqz-app sh

+This will spin up a new container and put you in to the `sh` shell of that container.
+When you exit the container, the container will delete itself.
+To get this temporarily container to a point where you can run command-line tools:

+    cd / && \
+        apk update && \
+        apk add build-base curl wget perl-dev mariadb-dev && \
+        curl -sL http://xrl.us/cpanm > cpanm && chmod +x cpanm && \
+        ./cpanm -n -f --with-develop --with-all-features --installdeps . && \
+        cd /cbqz

+Depending on how CBQZ configuration is structured, you may need to set an enviornment variable on your command-line to ensure you pick up the production configuration.

+    CONFIGAPPENV=production ./tools/data/material_load.pl --help

 ### MySQL Container

 Run the following to create and run a MySQL container for CBQZ data, which will